GatorEducator/gatorgrade/README.md

 #### Configuring GatorGrade Checks

-There are multiple customizable options with gatorgrade!
+There are multiple customizable options with GatorGrade!
-Gatorgrader checks are able to run within a specific file context and without any file path.
+GatorGrader checks are able to be configured to run within a specific file context and without any file path.

-To run a check within the context of a file path, please be sure to include the path to the file above description, along with a description of the check and the options.
+To configure a check to be run within the context of a file path, please be sure to include the path to the file before the check.
+Then, you can define a description by using the `description` key, and use `check` and `options` for the check and the options.
 See example below for reference.

 ```yml